kaltura/developer-platform/recipes/analytics.md

   ],
   "keywords": [
     "Kaltura Analytics"
-  ]
-}
+  ],
+  "summary": "Learn how to retrieve usage statistics from the Kaltura API" }
 -->

 # Analytics Reports
-Learn how to retrieve usage statistics from the Kaltura API

 ## Getting a Top Content report
 Find out how your viewers are engaging with your content - which content your viewers are watching the most, and which videos are getting little attention